 Consequently, it makes sense that a fear of being vulnerable may be a real dilemma in a second or third marriage.
 Yet not expressing our innermost feelings, thoughts, and wishes can put our relationship at risk because we lose out on trust and intimacy.
 As we become more and more disengaged from our partner, the risks of betrayal or falling out of love become apparent.

-In my Huffington Post article How Can Couples Avoid The Pitfalls That Threaten A Second Marriage?, I write that we can easily be blindsided by the ghosts from our past that tell us that our marriage is doomed to fail like our first marriage did.
-Certainly there are many obstacles to success – especially if we are a newly blended family.
+In my Huffington Post article How Can Couples Avoid The Pitfalls That Threaten A Second Marriage?, I write that we can easily be blindsided by the ghosts from our past that tell us that our marriage is doomed to fail as our first marriage did.
+Certainly, there are many obstacles to success – especially if we are a newly blended family.
 But a lack of intimacy and emotional attunement may be the biggest risk factors.
 In my opinion, this can stem from a fear of being vulnerable and shame related to our past or present failures.

 Intimacy can be a source of comfort and provide predictability in an uncertain world.
 However, couples that carry baggage from a first or second marriage may lack the insight and skills needed to avoid the pitfalls that threaten their happiness and success.